AdobeDocs/experience-manager-cloud-service.nl-NL/help/forms/rule-editor.md

 * Een object in- of uitschakelen
 * Een waarde instellen voor een object
 * De waarde van een object valideren
-* Functies uitvoeren om de waarde van een object te berekenen
+* Voer functies uit om de waarde van een object te berekenen
-* Een service van het formuliergegevensmodel aanroepen en een bewerking uitvoeren
+* Een service voor formuliergegevensmodel aanroepen en een bewerking uitvoeren
 * Eigenschap van een object instellen

 <!-- Rule editor replaces the scripting capabilities in [!DNL Experience Manager 6.1 Forms] and earlier releases.
 However, your existing scripts are preserved in the new rule editor.
 For more information about working with existing scripts in the rule editor, see [Impact of rule editor on existing scripts](rule-editor.md#p-impact-of-rule-editor-on-existing-scripts-p). -->